Christian McCaffrey Player Prop Bets for NFL Week 11 | Carolina vs. Washington 11/21/2021

 Matchup vs. Washington

-- Over his three career matchups against them, McCaffrey has averaged 21.3 rushing yards per game versus the Football Team, 44.2 fewer than his over/under in Sunday's game.
+- Over his three career matchups against the Football Team, McCaffrey averaged 21.3 rushing yards per game, 44.2 fewer yards than his over/under in Sunday's game.

 - McCaffrey has not rushed for a touchdown against the Football Team.

-- In terms of defending against the run, the Football Team are sixth in the league, conceding 97.1 yards per game.
+- In terms of defending against the run, the Football Team are sixth in the league, giving up 97.1 yards per game.

-- This season the Football Team have allowed seven rushing TDs.
-They are ranked eighth in the league in that category.
+- This year the Football Team are ranked eighth in the NFL in rushing touchdowns conceded (seven).

 Recent Performances

-- Last week against the Cardinals, McCaffrey ran for 95 yards on 13 carries (averaging 7.3 yards per attempt).
+- In last week's matchup with the Cardinals, McCaffrey racked up 95 yards on 13 carries (averaging 7.3 yards per attempt).

 McCaffrey's Carolina Teammates